Twist Regions and Coefficients Stability of the Colored Jones Polynomial: Introduction

-The purpose of this paper is to prove that the stability behavior illustrated in this example holds for the colored Jones polynomial of any sequence of alternating links indexed by the color and the twist regions.
 The paper is organized as follows.
 In section \ref{review}, we review the basic material needed from skein theory.
 Section \ref{sec3} contains the proof of the result in the case of the Jones polynomial.
 In section \ref{sec4}, we prove our result for the colored Jones polynomial.
 In section \ref{sec5} we show the connection of this stability behavior with the tail of the colored Jones polynomial.
 We conclude the paper by section \ref{sec6} which contains some open questions.